REMOTE

 Invoke-Command -ComputerName 127.0.0.1 -ScriptBlock {Set-ADAccountPassword -Identity <admin_user> -reset -NewPassword (ConvertTo-SecureString -AsPlainText 'PASSWORD' -force)} -Credential $cred

-Often we have the credentials belonging to limited administrative accounts such as IT
+Often we have the credentials belonging to limited administrative accounts such as IT, helpdesk or support.

 Sometimes, these accounts have an ability to reset passwords.